Home About For Agencies For Personnel Contact

 One referral.
 Defined timelines.
 No improvising under pressure.

-After a critical incident, a supervisor submits a secure referral.
-HTL handles everything from there.
-Clinician availability is confirmed within 24 business hours.
-Appointments are offered to impacted individuals within one week.
-Follow-up at one and three months.
-These are enforced contractual standards, not targets.
+After a critical incident, a supervisor or other designated referrer submits a secure referral.
+Holding the Line handles the coordination from there.
+Clinician availability is confirmed within one business day, appointments are offered to impacted individuals within one week, and follow-up contact occurs within two months.
+These timelines are built into the service model so agencies know what happens next.

 Direct, Confidential Access